DRI Awards of Excellence

 We cannot guarantee the return of hard copies, but special circumstances may permit the return of some materials if you request to have them returned.

-- Can I be assured that my nomination will be treated in strictest confidence?
+- Can I be assured that my nomination will be treated in the strictest confidence?

 - I am not based in the United States.
 May I still submit an entry?

-Yes.
 The Awards are internationally recognized.
 We only ask that your entries be submitted in English.
+Attendance at the gala is required.
+However, non-continental U.S. finalist organizations and individuals may submit an acceptance video to be considered.

 - Is there a fee for submitting an entry?